Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **scope**: any: The scope of the application registered in Azure Active Directory for AADServicePrincipal authentication.
 * **tenantId**: any: The tenant ID of the application registered in Azure Active Directory for AADServicePrincipal authentication.
 * **user**: any: The name of the Snowflake user.
+* **useUtcTimestamps**: any: Indicates whether to use UTC timezone for timestamp data types.
+Type: boolean.
 * **warehouse**: any (Required): The name of the Snowflake warehouse.

 ## SparkConfigurationParametrizationReference